Make sense of the impact of coronavirus with this COVID-19 guide.

 Get in touch with your local restaurants and cafes to see if they need delivery drivers.
 Register as a self-employed driver with HMRC, too – this means you can claim your fuel and some running costs off your tax bill.

-As over-70s are encouraged to self-isolate – and this may become enforceable in the near future – more people are going to need assistance.
+As over-70s are encouraged to self-isolate, more people are going to need assistance.

 Current care staff are acutely aware that they may need to self-isolate, too.
 Working with vulnerable people means that they can’t risk even having a suspicion they may have the virus, in case they pass it on.
 This means care homes and in-home care services will be in dire need of extra staff to cover sick leave.